spiegel-im-spiegel/gocodic/README.md

 Available Commands:
   help        Help about any command trans       Ttansration API for codic.jp

 Flags:
       --config string   config file (default is $HOME/.gocodic.yaml) -h, --help            help for gocodic
-  -t, --token string    access token of codic.jp
+  -j, --json            output by JSON format (raw data) -t, --token string    access token of codic.jp

 Use "gocodic [command] --help" for more information about a command.